dhellmann/pymotw/PyMOTW/tarfile/index.rst

 .. }}}
 .. {{{end}}}

-If you only want to extract certain files from the archive, their names can be passed to extractall().
+If you only want to extract certain files from the archive, their names can be passed to :func:`extractall()`.

 .. include:: tarfile_extractall_members.py
     :literal: